dwyl/learn-security/README.md

 > Firstly we must come to terms with the fact that it's **impossible to be 100% secure** because there will _always_ be "_uncertainty_".
 That does not mean we should "_give up_"

-There are _many_ areas of IT security that people in your team(s) need to be aware of:
+There are _many_ areas of IT security that people in your team(s) need to be aware of, they include of:

 + Malware: https://youtu.be/cKlRc1_f5NY
 + Phishing: https://youtu.be/WpaLmeHTp3I